 8. Diagnosis & Treatment of Cancer

 Top 5 questions which you need to ask your specialist when you are diagnosed with cancer

 - Propensity to spread to other parts of the body?

 - Treatment options, duration of treatment and their side-effects?

-- Staging of your cancer and aim of treatment?
+- Staging of your cancer and treatment of cancer?

-Current trend to diagnose the cancer is by Histology, Cytology, Imaging, Endoscopy, Molecular diagnosis, Flow cytometry, Tumor markers and Immunohistochemistry
+Current trend for the Diagnosis and Treatment of Cancer is by Histology, Cytology, Imaging, Endoscopy, Molecular diagnosis, Flow cytometry, Tumor markers and Immunohistochemistry.

 Latest posts by Dr Navneet Goyal (see all)